 Geordi La Forge has long been a fan favorite in the Star Trek universe, known not only for his friendship with Data, but for his own strength of character and ability to showcase the humanity that Star Trek celebrates.
-In honor of LeVar Burton, who’s hosting Jeopardy! this week, we rounded up five of the best Geordi La Forge moments from across the Star Trek universe.
+In honor of LeVar Burton, we rounded up five of the best Geordi La Forge moments from across the Star Trek universe, especially Star Trek: The Next Generation.
 Let’s look back at some of the reasons why we love Geordi and all the ways that he’s exemplified everything Star Trek is about.

-In this iconic episode, Geordi shares a moment with Picard that hints at the future changes in the perception of the Borg within the Star Trek universe when the crew of the U.S.S.
-Enterprise encounters an injured drone, who Geordi names Hugh rather than continuing to refer to him by his Borg designation.
+In this iconic episode, Geordi shares a moment with Picard that hints at the future changes in the perception of the Borg within the Star Trek universe.
+When the crew of the U.S.S.
+Enterprise encounters an injured drone, Geordi names him Hugh rather than continuing to refer to him by his Borg designation.

 "He's not what I expected, Captain,” Geordi says.
 “He's got feelings.
 He's homesick.
 I don't know.
 It just doesn't seem right using him this way."

 The moment is a perfect example of Geordi’s humanity, and his compassion helps lead the rest of the crew, including Picard, to empathize with Hugh and seek to help him rather than use him as a pawn to destroy the Borg.

 "The Masterpiece Society" — Season 5, Episode 13